 Make Connections through In-Person and Online Networking

-Most jobs, no matter whether you’re a senior executive or an entry-level worker, are a direct result of networking.
 Only about 3.5 percent of job postings ever make it to job boards.
 So guess how most hiring happens?
+If you’re thinking through social networking, you’re exactly right.
+Most jobs, no matter what country you live in or whether you’re a senior executive or an entry-level worker, are a direct result of networking.
 So if you want to have a successful career, you need to have a strong network.

 But what exactly is networking?
 Networking consists of building your list of contacts, or essentially knowing a lot of people who you can easily call and invite to coffee or have a phone conversation with.
-Your network is people you know who know you and are willing to refer you to others.
+Your network should consist of people you know who know you and are willing to refer you to others.

 Traditional networking is when you go to an event and meet new people.
 Ideally, you want those initial meetings to grow into professional relationships where ideas and contacts are exchanged.